Accounting (ACC)

 Credit Hours: 4.00 Total Contact Hours: 4.00 Lecture Hours: 4.00

 Introduces students to fundamental accounting principles for corporations.
-The students will learn the analysis of business transactions (external and internal) and their effect on the accounting equation; the processing and flow of data from the recording of source documents to the closing of the books (accounting cycle); accounting for assets; cash, receivables, plant and intangible assets; inventories.
-In addition it covers both short-term and long- term liabilities (bonds); as well as the corporate structure including the nature, type and issuance of stock transactions.
+Students will learn to analyze business transactions and understand their impact on the accounting equation.
+Topics include the accounting cycle, from recording source documents to closing the books, and accounting for assets such as cash, receivables, inventories, and plant and intangible assets.
+The course also covers both short-term and long-term liabilities, including bonds, as well as corporate structure, focusing on the nature, types, and issuance of stock transactions.

 Transfer: TAG.